 Described as a "workaholic speed-writing freak" by fellow writers, a "creative writing class drill sergeant" by his writing 'padawans', Voinov is a self-confessed geek and has enlarged his days by 12 secret hours in return for the sacrifice of ten albino virgin pygmy hippos.

-Voinov's style has been called "dynamic to the point of breathlessness", "dark to the point of fatalism" and "disturbingly poetic" by publishers and literary agents.
+Voinov's style has been called "dynamic to the point of breathlessness" and "disturbingly poetic" by publishers and literary agents.
 A recurring theme in his fiction is "the triumph of the human spirit" or an individual rising to challenge the status quo in a world gone bad.

-Interests at the moment include WWII, art history (1900- ), prisoners-of-war, medieval siege warfare, William Marshal and the Age of Chivalry, and whale-hunting.
+Interests at the moment include WWII, medieval siege warfare, William Marshall, the Golden Age of Piracy, and whale-hunting.
 These interests are subject to change from one day to the other, and Voinov single-handedly sustains two bookshops in London.